Members of the British Chiropractors’ Association with Bartlett Joshua Palmer (the son of chiropractic’s founder), London, May 1934

 Membership is open to those who support the aims of the Society, chiropractors and

-The Society’s fifth educational meeting will be held at the AECC University College on 14 April 2018.
-The theme for the meeting will be ‘Science and medicine’.
-Please email Rachel Wilson for further information.
+The Society’s fifth educational meeting was held at the AECC University College on 14 April 2018.
+The theme for the meeting was ‘Science and medicine’.

 Taken at the fourth educational meeting, Abingdon, March 2017